-Compensation Committee (14 meetings in fiscal 2023)
+Compensation Committee (8 meetings in fiscal 2024)

 The Compensation Committee reviews and approves the compensation and other terms of employment of our Chief Executive Officer and our other executive officers.
 Among its other duties, the Compensation Committee oversees all significant aspects of our executive compensation plans and benefit programs.
 The Compensation Committee annually reviews and approves corporate goals and objectives for the compensation of the Chief Executive Officer and the other executive officers, as well as the Board of Directors' evaluation of the Chief Executive Officer pursuant to the evaluation process established by the Nominating and Corporate Governance Committee.
 In connection with its review of compensation of executive officers or any form of incentive or performance-based compensation, the Compensation Committee will also review and discuss risks arising from our compensation policies and practices.
-The Compensation Committee also administers our 2022 Stock Compensation Plan (the "2022 Plan"), which replaced the 2007 Stock Compensation Plan (the "2007 Plan") upon approval by our shareholders in February 2023.
-Until it was replaced by the 2022 Plan, the Compensation Committee administered the 2007 Plan.
+The Compensation Committee also administers our 2022 Stock Compensation Plan (the "2022 Plan") and our 2007 Stock Compensation Plan (the "2027 Plan"), which was replaced by the 2022 Plan upon approval by our shareholders in February 2023.